 Water quality standards are designed to enhance the quality, value, and beneficial uses of the surface waters of Arkansas.
 They aid in the prevention, control, and abatement of water pollution; provide for the protection and propagation of fish and wildlife; and ensure that recreation in and on the water is safe.
 Standards must consist of three elements: designated uses, criteria to protect those uses, and an anti-degradation policy.

 What are Designated Uses?

 Designated uses are appropriate water uses to be achieved and protected for specific water bodies.
 Designated uses can include public water supply; the protection and propagation of fish, shellfish, and wildlife; recreational, agricultural, industrial, and navigational purposes; and ecological and aesthetic value.
 A single waterbody can have many designated uses at the same time.
 The creeks you swim in may also be used to irrigate farm land.
-The designated uses for Arkansas’s waterbodies are in Chapter 3 of Regulation 2.
+The designated uses for Arkansas’s waterbodies are in Chapter 3 of Rule 2.

 - Extraordinary Resource Waters – are characterized by scenic beauty, aesthetics, scientific values, broad scope recreation potential, and intangible social values.

 - Ecologically Sensitive Waterbody – provides habitat within the existing range of threatened, endangered, or endemic species of aquatic or semi-aquatic life forms.